 - Snow peas - If using frozen, defrost.
 If using fresh, place in a microwave-save bowl, cover with a damp paper towel, and cook on high until tender, 2 to 3 minutes.

 - Cilantro - Chop cilantro.

 - Heat a wok over medium-high heat.
-Add first part of cooking oil and then shrimp to heated oil.
-Toss and saute until the outsides are golden and pink, 3 to 4 minutes.
-Remove and set aside (they will finish cooking in the sauce).
+Add first part of cooking oil and then seitan to heated oil.
+Saute until seitan is starting to turn golden and crisp in spots, 5 to 6 minutes.

 - Return wok to heat and add second part of cooking oil.
 Add carrots and saute until starting to brown in spots, 2 to 3 minutes.
 Add mushrooms and continue cooking until carrots and mushrooms are tender (add a splash of water if the pan looks too dry), 3 to 4 minutes more.

-- Add garlic, shrimp, snow peas and noodles to the wok and push everything to the side forming a donut in the middle.
+- Add garlic, seitan, snow peas and noodles to the wok and push everything to the side forming a donut in the middle.
 Give the sauce a stir and pour into the donut.
 When it starts to bubble and thicken, toss everything together.
-Continue tossing until shrimp is cooked through, ~1 minute more.

 - Serve lo mein with lemon juice and cilantro on top.
 Add some hot sauce if you like spice.
 Enjoy!

 I doubled the sauce and it was way too salty.
 But that's my fault.
 Didn't have low salt soy sauce and 1.5 the sauce would have been better.
 Otherwise, super quick and tasty.0 Helpful